apisnetworks/apiscp-docs/docs/admin/PHP-FPM.md

 ### Service relationship
 Both *php-fpm* and *php-fpm-siteXX* represent one-way bindings to the respective pools.
 The full service name, *php-fpm-siteXX-domain* consists of 2 parts, a socket-activated service ending in *.socket* that spawns the PHP-FPM pool that shares the same name once activity arrives on that socket from Apache.

 Restarting *php-fpm.service* will restart all PHP-FPM pools previously running, however, will leave dormant pools inactive.
 Likewise the same treatment is applied to *php-fpm-siteXX.service* but only to pools belonging to that site.
 Restarting *php-fpm-siteXX-domain.socket* will restart the similarly named service if it was previously listening or re-enable the socket listener if previously deactivated via a `stop` command (`systemctl stop php-fpm`).
-Starting *php-fpm-siteXX-domain.service* will unconditionally start the PHP-FPM pool without waiting for activity from the named *.socket*.
+Starting *php-fpm@siteXX-domain.service* will unconditionally start the PHP-FPM pool without waiting for activity from the named *.socket*.

 ![Propagation relation between different services](./images/php-fpm-service-relationship.svg)